idoleat/YoloV5-Practice/README.md

-# YoloV5-Practice
+# YoloV5-Qt-Practice

-Practicing using Yolo V5 to detect scaphoid
+Practicing using Yolo V5 to detect scaphoid with trash like user interface made with PyQt

 ## Depencies

-`PyQt5` and `Pytorch` python packages are needed. `Pytorch` version: 1.10, `CUDA` version: 1.11, `python` version 3.7 (TAs don't use Arch Linux so they stay at 3.7)
+`PyQt5` and `Pytorch` python packages are needed.
+`Pytorch` version 1.10, `CUDA` version 1.11, `python` version 3.7 (TAs don't use Arch Linux so they stay at 3.7)

 ## How to run